blinken/pcb-checklist/schematic-checklist.md

 * [ ] Use 0-ohm resistors/solder jumpers vs direct hard-wiring for strap pins when possible
 * [ ] Provide multiple ground clips/points for scope probes
 * [ ] Multimeter + U.FL test points on all power rails
+* [ ] Test points on interesting signals which may need probing for bringup/debug
 * [ ] Dedicated ground in close proximity to test points
-* [ ] Test points on interesting signals which may need probing for bringup/debug
+* [ ] LED on every power rail
+* [ ] Several spare GPIOs broken out, unless board completely characterised

 ## Thermal